Why choose TrailbikeTours?

 One of the reasons for our very high return rate, we believe, is our investment in the very best of riding gear.
 Yes, we could do as some others do, and spend no more than a couple of hundred euros per rider for everything from helmet to boots.
 We don't - an investment of way over a thousand euros per rider ensures clients are kitted out as safely as possible - better than most are back home.
 We use Axo full-face helmets and kneepads, Dainese "space" suits with built-in hard armour and integral back protector, Alpinestars Tech-series boots, motocross tee-shirts, and trousers, and Scott or Oakley goggles.
 Like we say, we could save quite a bit of money by buying cheaper brands, but at the expense of more client injuries - no thankyou!!

 Also something we haven't really shouted about before - TrailbikeTours seems to be the company the professional motorbike racers prefer.
-We could have been name-dropping for the past 8 or 9 years, have refrained from doing so, but all our "normal" clients who've had the "pleasant surprise" of riding with a "household name" have kept telling us we should be making more of a noise about this.
+Our "normal" clients who've had the "pleasant surprise" of riding with a "household name" keep telling us we should be making more of a noise about this.
 So here goes - we must be doing something right if the likes of Ruben Xaus, Simon Crafar, Cyril Despres, James Haydon, Paul Young, Paul Jones, Glen Richards etc etc etc regularly ride with us.

 'Nuff said - we rest our case.... for now.